elliottback/Whisky-Reviews/reviews/Caol Ila 1996 Kingsbury 22 Year Old.md

 * **Taste:** rich sherry, oily apple and peach cobbler, asphalt, pulled pork, and acetone
 * **Finish:** long, still intensely peaty, barbeque smoke, and salt spray

 You don't often see rough, rumbly 20-year old Caol Ilas from ex-Sherry butts.
 This walks the fine line of retaining Caol Ila character while adding in some considerable sweetness from the sherry butt.
-What's missing is a fealing of *age*, because of the bigger surface area / maybe refill wood, this tastes more like a 12-year old Caol Ila with sherry.
+What's missing is a feeling of *age*, because of the bigger surface area / maybe refill wood, this tastes more like a 12-year old Caol Ila with sherry.

-[The Whisky Roundabout](https://www.thewhiskyroundabout.com/products/3360-caol-ila-1996--22-year-old--kingsbury/) has a bottle for 420 euroes.
+[The Whisky Roundabout](https://www.thewhiskyroundabout.com/products/3360-caol-ila-1996--22-year-old--kingsbury/) has a bottle for 420 euros.

 **Rating: 6/10**